-- 5. Allow bit to reach full speed before contacting workpiece. - Slowly engage workpiece, do not force Router down into workpiece. - 7.
-The bit rotates clockwise.
-Adjust for this while cutting: - a.
+Note: The router bit rotates clockwise.
+Adjust for this while cutting:

+a.
 For most materials it is best to move the Router from left to right as facing the workpiece.

 b.
 When cutting outside edges, move the Router counterclockwise.
 When cutting inside edges, move the Router clockwise.